-We are committed to build an environmentally friendly office in order to achieve environmental sustainability and more efficient use of resources.
+We are also committed to build an environmentally friendly office in order to achieve environmental sustainability and more efficient use of resources.
 We have set up eco-friendly guidelines in our Company and all employees are encouraged to play a part to achieve such eco-friendly goals.
 Some of the guidelines are shown below:

-- Create a paper-less office by using e-mail to communicate and printing on both sides of paper; - Switch off all lights, air-conditioners and all electronic devices when not in use; - Use LED lights to save electricity on lighting; - Set aside containers for collection of paper to reuse and to recycle; - Optimize the use of natural light and ventilation by making use of all available windows and outlets in our office area; and - Procure energy-efficient electronical appliances.
+- Create a paper-less office by using e-mail to communicate and printing on both sides of paper; - Switch off all lights, air-conditioners and all electronic devices when not in use; - Use LED lights to save electricity on lighting; - Set aside containers for collection of paper to reuse and to recycle; - Optimise the use of natural light and ventilation by making use of all available windows and outlets in our office area; and - Procure energy-efficient electronical appliances. - With clear oversight of the emissions intensity of investing and lending activities, we can help steer strategic and investment decision making towards more attractive risk-adjusted returns, while also surfacing potential climaterelated risks.